Master the art of winter barbecuing

 Shelter those veal chops

+When it comes to winter grilling, you can’t rely on your improv skills.
+If the temperature reads minus 25, you’ll need to be prepared.
 Make sure you set up your BBQ in a place that’s sheltered from the elements so your food doesn’t get ruined by the snow, wind or rain.
 Before you start drawing up plans for an underground barbecuing bunker, all you have to do is roll your grill under the overhang on your deck or set it up in the corner of the yard.
 Pick a spot where your perfectly seasoned chops won’t get carried away by a surprise gust of wind.

 Plan your menu ahead of time